Nextdoor Holdings, Inc. (KIND) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Nextdoor Holdings, Inc. as it approaches its next earnings report date.
-This is expected to be August 8, 2023.
-On that day, Nextdoor Holdings, Inc. is projected to report earnings of -$0.10 per share, which would represent no growth from the year-ago period.
+Nextdoor Holdings, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be August 8, 2023.
+In that report, analysts expect Nextdoor Holdings, Inc. to post earnings of -$0.10 per share.
+This would mark no growth from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $53.71 million, down 1.52% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.33 per share and revenue of $233.41 million.
-These totals would mark changes of +8.33% and +9.7%, respectively, from last year.
+KIND's full-year Zacks Consensus Estimates are calling for earnings of -$0.33 per share and revenue of $233.41 million.
+These results would represent year-over-year changes of +8.33% and +9.7%, respectively.

-Investors should also note any recent changes to analyst estimates for Nextdoor Holdings, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Nextdoor Holdings, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Nextdoor Holdings, Inc. is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Nextdoor Holdings, Inc. is currently sporting a Zacks Rank of #3 (Hold).

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 77, which puts it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 65, putting it in the top 26% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report